 (depending on the region)

 If we calculate the average cost of each tool and sum it up, the lead qualification will cost you about $119 per month.
-Or $56/mo with Dashly Automation plan.
+Or $109/mo with the Dashly Marketing plan.
 Try it for free!